koxu1996/koxu1996.github.io/Casper-Staking-Guide.md

-# What is Delegation?
+# What is delegation?

-Instead of having to operate and maintain a casper node (server that stores a copy of the blockchain), you can instead delegate your tokens to someone on the network who has indicated they intend to operate a server on the network.
+Instead of having to operate and maintain a Casper node (the server that stores a copy of the blockchain), you can instead delegate your tokens to someone on the network who has indicated they intend to operate a server on the network.
 These server operators are called Validators, and they keep a certain percentage of rewards generated from your staked tokens, similar to a commission.

 Validators set their own fee, as well as earn rewards for their own staked tokens.
-By participating in the protocol this way, you help to improve decentralization and security of the network, and earn rewards in return.
+By participating in the protocol this way, you help to improve the decentralization and security of the network and earn rewards in return.
 Each block in the chain is proposed by a validator, and a validator is given reward tokens for proposing the block, and rewards for any delegations are also paid out.

-# How do I choose a validator to delegate to?
+# How do I choose a validator to delegate my tokens?

 You have complete control over who you delegate your CSPR to.
 To get to know who is an active member of the community and works to support their validating node with high availability, join our official [discord server](https://discord.com/invite/Q38s3Vh).
 Validators (identified with the @Validator role, and a red tint to their display names) often post in the various channels and are usually active community members.

-You can also view the official casper blockchain explorer, [Cspr.live Validator Page](https://cspr.live/validators) to select any validator from the list to delegate your tokens to.
+You can also view the official Casper blockchain explorer, [cspr.live validator page](https://cspr.live/validators) to select any validator from the list to delegate your tokens to.

 The validator page will show a validator's public key, total staked CSPR, and percent of weight of the total staked amount on the network.
 Clicking on a validator in the list will open the details of that Validator.
 The Validator details page will show the following information:
-  - Public Key
+  * Public Key
   * Commission Rate
-  + Self Stake
+  * Self Stake
   * Total Stake

 As well as second section that can show you either blocks proposed by that validator, or delegations received by that validator (public key of delegator and amount delegated).

+# Delegating with cspr.live

+Here you will find a step-by-step, user-friendly tutorial on how to delegate your tokens: https://casper.network/network/blog/how-to-stake-your-cspr.

-# Delegating, the command-line way
+# Delegating with the command-line

 We are hard at work developing a UI-based way to stake your CSPR tokens.
 While this is in development, the current method for delegating tokens on the network is accomplished via the command-line.
 Casper-client is currently tested and compatible with Ubuntu 18.04 or 20.04.
-To delegate your tokens on the network, follow the base casper install instructions here:
+To delegate your tokens on the network, follow the base Casper install instructions here:

-## Install Casper-client
+## Install the Casper client

     echo "deb https://repo.casperlabs.io/releases" bionic main | sudo tee -a /etc/apt/sources.list.d/casper.list curl -O https://repo.casperlabs.io/casper-repo-pubkey.asc